codeborne/klite/TUTORIAL.md

 DB_PASS=todo
 ```

-Now, we can reimplement TodoRepository to use the `todo` table in the DB:
+Now, we can reimplement TodoRepository to use the `todos` table in the DB:

 ```kotlin
 import klite.jdbc.*